zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity02.md

 ### Ordered description of steps to be taken to execute the test case

-1. Obtains the IP addresss of the name servers from [Method4](../Methods.md) and [Method5](../Methods.md)
+1. Obtains the IP addresses of the name servers from [Method4](../Methods.md) and [Method5](../Methods.md)
-2. A SOA query is sent over TCP to distinct IP address of each name server found in step2
+2. A SOA query is sent over TCP to distinct IP address of each name server found in step 1.
-3. If all queries in step 3 receive a DNS answer (bogus response are not checked here) then the test case succeed.
+3. If all queries in step 2 receive a DNS answer (bogus response are not checked here) then the test case succeed.

 ### Outcome(s)